 The effects work is good – the Critters look sufficiently disagreeable and are kept in the dark most of the time to cover any budget short fallings.
 Director Stephen Herek builds a competent series of suspense sequences with the Critters holding the family at siege in the house.
 And that is about the total limitation of Critters – like a McDonald’s burger, enjoyable on the palette but never ultimately fulfilling one’s dietary needs.

 There were four sequels: – Critters 2 (1988), Critters 3 (1991), which is the best of the series and features a young Leonard DiCaprio, and Critters 4 (1992).
 Actor Don Opper is the common factor in all of these.
 The series was later revived with Critters Attack!
 (2019).

-Since his debut here, Stephen Herek has gone on to make several other genre films, including the highly entertaining Bill and Ted’s Excellent Adventure (1989), the live-action remake of 101 Dalmatians (1996), the romantic film Life or Something Like It (2002) wherein Angelina Jolie receives a prophecy of her death, and Dead Like Me: Life After Death (2009) based on the tv series about grim reapers and Afterlife of the Party (2021).
+Since his debut here, Stephen Herek has gone on to make several other genre films, including the highly entertaining Bill and Ted’s Excellent Adventure (1989), the live-action remake of 101 Dalmatians (1996), the romantic film Life or Something Like It (2002) wherein Angelina Jolie receives a prophecy of her death, Dead Like Me: Life After Death (2009) based on the tv series about grim reapers and Afterlife of the Party (2021).
 Herek has made various other mainstream films including the likes of Don’t Tell Mom the Babysitter’s Dead (1991), The Mighty Ducks (1992), The Three Musketeers (1993), Mr Holland’s Opus (1995), Holy Man (1998) and Rock Star (2001), which are generally competent if mostly lightweight.